Calamos Supports Greece

 In the town of Corigliano d’Otranto, I fell in with a local cultural circle, the Argalio (Greek for “loom”), and they spun tales, as we conversed in a combination of the Griko dialect, my Spanish-leaning Italian, and broken English, over fantastic seaside meals and midnight music, where all voices joined in their songs of love and heartbreak in a dialect readily understandable to a modern Greek.

-They also introduced me to their Pizzicata dance, a spinning dance where man circles woman circles man, and they laughed at how I danced it “like a Balkan, but I guess that’s what you are, after all.”
+They also introduced me to their Pizzicata dance, a spinning dance where man circles woman circles man, and they laughed at how I danced it.

-Their music lacked the spice of the East, of Turkey, that so peppers music from the Slovenian border to Syria.
+Their music did not include influences of the East, of Turkey, that so peppers music from the Slovenian border to Syria.
 They too lacked that bitter taste, that peppery anger, which the people on the Eastern side of the Adriatic seem to possess.
 The heavy weight of the Turkish presence was palpably absent, something all too visibly present in Greece, Serbia, or Bulgaria.

 For a bit more of the Balkans in Italy, I went to the town of Otranto, where the Adriatic reaches its narrowest point.
 Here fortress walls and a properly frescoed Byzantine Church greet the visitor, the only place on the Italian mainland to fall to the Turks in 1481.
 Albanians were all over the town, ferry services advertised routes to Corfu, Valona, and Durres.